Passport Photos for a Newborn Baby

 Milk Ladder

 Thankfully we have now completed the milk ladder and it appears that she can tolerate all types of milk.
 But we do hear of more severe cases where the babies have rashes and more serious problems.
-Thankfully there are a number of different formulas available for the GP to prescribe if the first option doesn’t work and these days there are so many different milks that they can have when they are older.
+Thankfully there are a number of different formulas available for the GP to prescribe if the first option doesn’t work.
+Also these days there are so many different milks that they can have when they are older.

 Apologies to child number one.
 We were trying our best and we love you dearly! xx